-In 2017, we have carried out a second wave of our analysis followed a similar approach to that adopted in 2016 – we have included companies from the broader Hang Seng Index, the Hang Seng China Enterprises Index, as well as across four industries (i.e. financial services, real estate, retail and technology).
+In 2017, we have carried out a second wave of our analysis following a similar approach to that adopted in 2016 – we have included companies from the broader Hang Seng Index, the Hang Seng China Enterprises Index, as well as across four industries (i.e. financial services, real estate, retail and technology).

 A media briefing was held in June 2017 and (from left) our Risk Assurance Partner Eric Yeung, Cimi Leung and Kanus Yue were speaking to around 25 print and broadcast media.
-Please refer to the press release for more information.

 Watch Internal Audit Services Partner Eric Yeung and PwC Experience Centre Partner Guy Parsonage talk about social media governance in today's business world.